-K. New buildings should be orientated to front the road.
+- L. New buildings should be orientated to front the road.
 Existing building lines should be maintained.
-Where existing buildings are set back behind front
+Where existing buildings are set back behind front gardens new development should continue this approach and incorporate similar boundary treatments such as low front walls or hedges. - M. Proposals should reference existing local materials in the neighbouring area as described in the character appraisals in Appendix 4 and incorporate these into the design of new schemes to help integrate them into the local context. - N. Dormer roofs that would be visible from the street should be pitched and should be functional and unobtrusive. - O. Building heights should be no more than two storeys.

-- gardens new development should continue this approach and incorporate similar boundary treatments such as low front walls or hedges. - Local building materials typically include traditional red brick and render and Northamptonshire ironstone in some older properties and tiled or slate roofs.
-Proposals should reference existing local materials in the neighbouring area as described in the character appraisals in Appendix 4 and incorporate these into the design of new schemes to help integrate them into the local context. - M. Dormer roofs that can be seen from the street should be pitched and should be functional and unobtrusive. - N. Building heights should be no more than two storeys. - O. Windows should be appropriate to the type and size of house and alterations to older properties should retain the size and style of the original opening wherever possible.
-Larger windows may be acceptable if they do not detract from the original building design and are not visible from the road. - P. In the wider rural area, redevelopment, alteration or extension of historic farmsteads and agricultural buildings should be sensitive to their distinctive character, materials and form.
+- P. Windows should be appropriate to the type and size of house and alterations to older properties should retain the size and style of the original opening wherever practicable.
+Larger windows will be supported where they are appropriate to the design of the building concerned and are not visible from the road. - Q. In the wider rural area, redevelopment, alteration or extension of historic farmsteads and agricultural buildings should be sensitive to their distinctive character, materials and form.